 Last week, I went to an orientation for baking school.
 It was very fun for: me.
 It was not fun for: 2.0.

 When I received the invitation for baking school orientation, I was very excited.
 The invitation for Get Started encouraged me to bring a loved one along.
-It suggested that I bring my parents or my significant other to Get Started.
-So, I asked 2.0 if he might like to come.
+It suggested that I bring my parents and/or my significant other to Get Started, so I asked 2.0 if he might like to come.
 Because I’m pretty

 terrified pumped about heading back to school next year, and I wanted to drag him down with me share the experience with him.
 And what self-respecting 40 year old brings her parents to school?

 Though 2.0 attended the same college back in the day, it was for boring construction type things.
 I wanted him to see what a cool program looks like, and where I’d be spending my days next year.
 I figured he’d get to tour the kitchens with me, and meet my teachers.
 And just to be clear: I received two emails encouraging me to bring a loved one to the orientation.
 And because I want to be the best student ever, I obeyed.

 When we arrived at the college, we were immediately told that we’d be attending separate information sessions.
 That’s when I knew things were going to go badly.
 That’s when I realized that the college would be going to great efforts to ensure that those of us who brought loved ones along would be leaving with people who no longer want to have anything to do with us.

 While I was in the culinary theatre learning about baking school, 2.0 was attending a lecture on how to best support his child in college.
 He was given information on financing his child’s education.
 And he was told that cooking meals for a college student is a nice, supportive thing to do.
 He was told that he should check on his child frequently.
 That he should ask how his child is doing at school, and if his child tells him that things are “good,” he should request some sort of proof.
 Because sometimes kids say things are “good” at school, but in reality they are flunking out.